ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 D2 — No out-of-process HTTP LLM gateway

-The control plane is built in-process in Python on top of pydantic-ai.
-Call path: Spectral application code → in-process control plane → pydantic-ai → provider API.
+The control plane is built in-process in Python, wrapping the LangChain call boundary (ADR-102 D4).
+Call path: Spectral application code → in-process control plane → LangChain provider package → provider API.

 Rejection grounds (Spectral-specific):